Unilever PLC (UL) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for UL is $53.39, which is $0.92 above the current market price.
-The public float for UL is 2.52B, and currently, shorts hold a 0.09% of that float.
-The average trading volume for UL on March 27, 2023 was 1.91M shares.
+The public float for UL is 2.52B, and at present, short sellers hold a 0.09% of that float.
+The average trading volume of UL on April 03, 2023 was 1.94M shares.

 UL’s Market Performance